janessatran/janessatran.github.io/_posts/2022/2022-07-17-100-days-of-code-log.md

 As for the WebRTC tutorial, I haven't gotten very far yet but I have learned a bit about WebRTC and how it works!
 I also learned a few new postgres commands and a bit more about databases!

 **Link to work**: No links, maybe soon once I go through the WebRTC application tutorial 😃

+## Day 4: July 20, 2022

+**Today's Progress**: Read about Prototypes in the FINAL CHAPTER of [Just JavaScript](https://justjavascript.com/).

+**Thoughts**: I wish there was more to read/learn from Just JavaScript!
+I learned about prototypes, the prototype chain, and plan on revisiting my notes just to better cement the learnings in my brain.
+I really enjoyed this read and I'm considering picking up a course to continue this style of structured, self-paced learning.
+I've often gone the route of learn-by-doing which I think has worked really great, but I also think there's something to learning from experts before you start tinkering yourself.

+**Link to work**: No links